matthiasprobst/h5RDMtoolbox/README.md

 - `tabulate>=0.8.10`: Pretty printing of tables
 - `python-gitlab`: Access to gitlab repositories
 - `pandoc>=2.3`: Conversion of markdown files to html

+## Planned, future developments

+- Using JSON schema definitions for layouts and conventions

 ## Contribution